Violence In Video Games

 The study went on and stated:

-This shows that aggression in the children who didn't play games, was higher than those who did, this could mean that aggression can be caused by factors such as:
+"Overall those who played for less than an hour a day were less likely to have problems such as aggression than those who did not play at all."
+This shows that aggression in the children who didn't play games, was higher than those who did, this could mean that aggression can be caused by factors such as: boredom, socio-economic disadvantages, an unhappy home life.
+There are many reasons why children are aggressive, it seems unfair to blame violent video games.

 The study then stated: